-- There are cases where STM works very well - Scalability can overcome overhead penalty - In some special cases, with as few as 4 CPUs - In other cases, STM is more painful - 20x or, in rare cases, 100x overhead vs. uncontended locking - Some recent work makes more aggressive claims - There are some indications that HTM falling back to STM incurs significantly greater overhead than pure STM - Hardware acceleration for STM? - STM can be tailored for specific applications
+- There are cases where STM works very well - Scalability can overcome overhead penalty - In some special cases, with as few as 4 CPUs - ▶ In "managed languages" (e.g., Java), with as few as 2 CPUs - In other cases, STM is more painful - 20x or, in rare cases, 100x overhead vs. uncontended locking - Some recent work makes more aggressive claims - Some indications that HTM falling back to STM incurs significantly greater overhead than pure STM - Hardware acceleration for STM? - STM can be tailored for specific applications